January 11, 2023 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 - Timber: With so many wooded regions throughout the state, Texas offers many chances to sell timber from your land.

-Will farmland prices continue to rise in 2023?
+Will farmland prices continue to rise in 2025?

 With rural land values increasing so much over the past couple years, it’s easy to wonder if we’re living in an historical boom for Texas farmland.

-Keep an eye on the Fed’s interest rates, which have continued to rise throughout the end of 2022.
-Sometimes higher interest rates can affect the value of land.
-But overall, farmland in Texas remains a valuable investment that carries a lower risk than many other investment choices.
+Overall, farmland in Texas remains a valuable investment that carries a lower risk than many other investment choices.

 Getting started with investing in Texas real estate